Xiyu, Penghu

-Xiyu Township (西嶼鄉 (Xīyǔ Xiāng, Hsi^{1}-yü^{3} Hsiang^{1}, Sai-sū-hiong); Pha̍k-fa-sṳ: Sî-yí-hiông) is a rural township encompassing Xiyu/Hsiyu/Si Island/Hsi Island, also known as Fisher Island, Yuweng or Pescadores Island (漁翁島 (Yúwēng Dǎo)), which is among the three major islands of the Penghu County (the Pescadores), Taiwan.
+Xiyu Township (alternatively Siyu, Hsiyu, Si Island, Hsi Island) is a rural township in Penghu County, Taiwan.
 It has a population of 8,301 and an area of 18.7148 square kilometres.

 The major scenic spots include some forts and lighthouse.
-They were built or reconstructed in the Qing Dynasty, and were credited as National Relic Site of Taiwan.
+They were built or reconstructed in the Qing dynasty, and were credited as National Relic Site of Taiwan.

 History

 On July 16, 1683, the island was attacked by Qing forces in the Battle of Penghu.

 On March 10, 2012, President Ma Ying-jeou visited the area and participated in religious ceremonies at temples in the township.